Retail format

+This model shows a plan for the Grand Yoho development in Yuen Long District, Hong Kong, a large shopping mall, one of the various retail formats.

 The retail format (also known as the retail formula) influences the consumer's store choice and addresses the consumer's expectations.
 At its most basic level, a retail format is a simple marketplace, that is; a location where goods and services are exchanged.
 In some parts of the world, the retail sector is still dominated by small family-run stores, but large retail chains are increasingly dominating the sector, because they can exert considerable buying power and pass on the savings in the form of lower prices.
-Many of these large retail chains also produce their own private labels which compete alongside manufacturer brands.
+Many of these large retail chains also produce their own private labels, which compete alongside manufacturer brands.
 Considerable consolidation of retail stores has changed the retail landscape, transferring power away from wholesalers and into the hands of the large retail chains.

 In Britain and Europe, the retail sale of goods is designated as a service activity.
-The European Service Directive applies to all retail trade including periodic markets, street traders and peddlers.
+The European Service Directive applies to all retail trade, including periodic markets, street traders and peddlers.

 Retail type by product

 Retail stores may be classified by the type of product carried:

-Food retailers carrying highly perishable items such as meat, dairy and fresh produce typically require cold storage facilities.
-Consumers purchase food products on a very regular purchase cycle – e.g. daily, weekly or monthly.
+Food retailers carrying highly perishable items such as meat, dairy, and fresh produce typically require cold storage facilities.
+Consumers purchase food products on a very regular purchase cycle – e.g. daily, weekly, or monthly.

-Softline retailers sell goods that are consumed after a single use, or have a limited life (typically under three years) in which they are normally consumed.
+Softline retailers sell goods that are consumed after a single-use, or have a limited life (typically under three years), in which they are normally consumed.
 Soft goods include clothing, other fabrics, footwear, toiletries, cosmetics, medicines and stationery.

-Grocery stores (including supermarkets and hypermarkets) and convenience stores carry a variety of food products and consumable household items such as detergents, cleansers, personal hygiene products.
-Consumer consumables are collectively known as fast-moving-consumer goods (FMCG) and represent the lines most often carried by supermarkets, grocers and convenience stores.
-For consumers, these are regular purchases and for the retailer, these products represent high turnover product lines.
+Grocery stores (including supermarkets and hypermarkets) and convenience stores carry a variety of food products and consumable household items such as detergents, cleansers, and personal hygiene products.
+Consumer consumables are collectively known as fast-moving-consumer goods (FMCG) and represent the lines most often carried by supermarkets, grocers, and convenience stores.
+For consumers, these are regular purchases, and for the retailer, these products represent high-turnover product lines.
 Grocery stores and convenience stores carry similar lines, but a convenience store (staffed or automated) is often open at times that suit its clientele and may be located for ease of access.

 Retailers selling consumer durables are sometimes known as hardline retailers – automobiles, appliances, electronics, furniture, sporting goods, lumber, etc., and parts for them.
 Goods that do not quickly wear out and provide utility over time.
 For the consumer, these items often represent major purchase decisions.
 Consumers purchase durables over longer purchase decision cycles.
 For instance, the typical consumer might replace their family car every 5 years, and their home computer every 4 years.

 Specialist retailers operate in many industries such as the arts e.g. green grocers, contemporary art galleries, bookstores, handicrafts, musical instruments, gift shops.